-Creative Power inspires positive change by pairing the work of a well-known artist with a meaningful action individuals can take in the fight against climate change.
+Creative Power inspires positive change by pairing the work of a well-known artist or writer with a meaningful action individuals can take in the fight against climate change.
 This post examines the topic of waste.

 Landfill by John Wedgwood Clarke